 Shortly into the bus ride from Fenghuang to the Dehang Miao Village, my ears were already starting to ring.
 I was the lone foreigner in the crowded bus, sitting in the last vacant seat in the back.
 And I was right in front of one of the numerous speakers projecting the tour guide’s incessant droning at maximum volume.

-All I wanted to do that day was go on a nice hike.
-I’d heard that Dehang was one of the most scenic areas within day trip distance from Fenghuang.
+All I wanted to do that day was go on a nice hike, and I’d heard that Dehang was one of the most scenic areas within day trip distance from Fenghuang.
 But from my research, I learned that getting there can be complicated, requiring a bus trip to the city of Jishou, and then a taxi ride to the village itself (more down below).
 And so when I asked my hotel receptionist for advice, she told me not to worry about the complicated transport, as I could just join a tour.

 “But I want to do some hiking on my own,” I explained.
 “I’m not interested in joining a tour.”
 But she assured me that I could join the tour for the bus ride over, then go off on my own for the day before taking the bus back.
-“Other guests have done it this way,” she said.
+“Other guests have done it this way,” she assured me.

 But I was still somewhat apprehensive, and I confirmed my plan again the next day.
 “So it’s really OK if I join the tour and then wander off on my own as soon as we arrive?
 They’re not gonna say anything?”
 I asked.
-“It shouldn’t be a problem,” she assured me.
+“It shouldn’t be a problem,” she said.

 Arriving at the Village